mdsx/Data-Structures/README.md

 A5: view A5_Client.cpp & FHsplayTree.h

 A5 implements a binary top-down splay tree as a decendent of the binary search tree found in FHsearch_tree.h.
-The public functions of this class revolve around the protected function splay()
+The public functions of this class revolve around the protected function splay() which makes use of the helper functions rotateWithLeftChild() & rotateWithRightChild().
+The goal of top-down splaying is to "splay" for some value, ie move the node with the value closest to some target to the root of the tree.
+The value of nodes in the splay tree is a comparable data type, and the tree is organized by the rule which says that lesser items go on the left and greater items go on the right.
+With this in mind, the splay() algorithm uses rotations to re-shuffle the tree biased towards the splay value.  insert() & remove() work by splay()'ing for the target value and then inserting / removing a node and reorganizing the tree accordingly.
+Likewise, contains() & finds() work by first splay()'ing for a target value then returning the appropriate answer by evaluating the value at the new root.

 A6: